History of AVA

 Move to Allen Street

-The gallery moved to the second floor of 3 Allen Street in Hanover, NH.
+AVA had grown to 35 artists and relocated to the second floor of 3 Allen Street in Hanover, NH.

 Non Profit Status

-The gallery received non-profit status and became incorporated as the Community Gallery Inc.
+The gallery received non-profit status and became incorporated as the Community Gallery Inc. Emmabelle Egbert acts as CEO and Lili Mayor takes on the role of accountant/bookkeeper to maintain non-profit status.

 Name Changed to AVA